Letting Your Plugin of The FOJ Web Application Create Links for Sitemap

 The

-directory is the name of an example plugin and the main directory that contains the other directories which are classes
+my_plugin directory is the name of an example plugin and the main directory that contains the other directories which are classes, css, includes and js.
+The my_plugin directory is inside the plugins directory of The FOJ like so plugins/my_plugin.

 Not all the directories may be neccessary in your plugin.
 Also the names of the directories of your plugin don't have to be the same as listed above.
 You can change them except the